 The obvious way to subsidize the BBC is through direct government subsidy.
 Critics say that that would mean the BBC becoming a government mouthpiece.
 Hardy ha ha.
 What has it been for the past ~20 years (and certainly very arguably, since the 1920s)?

 We do not say that, for example, the courts cannot do their job properly and (reasonably) impartially because they are funded directly, that is from central funds.

 The licence fee system is both unfair and inefficient, with large collection (and enforcement) costs.
-It comes down to us from an era prior to, and immediately subsequent to, the Second World War, when people had to have licences to own, among other things, a radio, or a dog.
+It comes down to us from the era prior to the Second World War, during that war, and immediately subsequent to it, an era when people had to have a licence to own, among other things, a radio, or a dog.

 What that means to me is that both commercial and populist considerations have to take second or third place.
 The BBC, as or if a public service broadcaster, must have the confidence to ignore the siren voices of “is it popular?” or “is it competing with commercial mass media?“.
 The whole point of subsidizing the BBC is that it has no need to compete with ITV, or Sky, and no need to pander to the tastes of the uncultured.

 The BBC went wrong a long long time ago.
 In the 1960s.
 The pandering to mass sports interest by coverage such as Grandstand was part of that, as was the commissioning of most BBC comedy and variety shows, and the later focus on popular dramas, and what we now term “soaps” (from the American “soap operas” sponsored by detergent companies, shows such as The Guiding Light).